tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/nn.md

 of time steps and batch size, or a (possibly nested) tuple of such tensors, matching the nested structure of `cell.output_size`.

-The parameter `sequence_length` is required and dynamic calculation is automatically performed.
+The parameter `sequence_length` is optional and is used to copy-through state and zero-out outputs when past a batch element's sequence length.
+So it's more for correctness than performance, unlike in rnn().

 ##### Args: